senjaputras/Simple_secure_broadcast_chat/README.md

 - Import module ecdsa, pycryptodome (pip install ecdsa pycryptodome)

 ## How to Run:
-run on the server or client using the same method.
+Run on the server or client using the same method.

 Server terminal:
 > python3 server.py